Zatoid/Homework-14/README.md

 1. What type of architecture does the HTTP request and response process occur in?
     - Client-server based architecture
 2. What are the different parts of an HTTP request?
+    - Request line, headers, and body
 3. Which part of an HTTP request is optional?
+    - The body is optional
 4. What are the three parts of an HTTP response?
+    - Status line, headers, and body
 5. Which number class of status codes represents errors?
+    - 400
 6. What are the two most common request methods that a security professional will encounter?
+    - GET and POST are the most common
 7. Which type of HTTP request method is used for sending data?
+    - POST
 8. Which part of an HTTP request contains the data being sent to the server?
+    - Request Body
 9. In which part of an HTTP response does the browser receive the web code to generate and style a web page?
+    - Response Body
 #### Using curl

 Answer the following questions about `curl`:

 10. What are the advantages of using `curl` over the browser?
+    - Can support multiple protocols without the use of a user interface
+    - You can make adjustments as you work
+    - Automated HTTP request testing
+    - You can manage HTTP requests and responses in a repeatable way
 11. Which `curl` option is used to change the request method?
+    - -X
 12. Which `curl` option is used to set request headers?
+    - -H
 13. Which `curl` option is used to view the response header?

 14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?